aexmachina/css-freeloader/README.md

 # CSS Freeloader

-Chrome extension that reloads CSS using a hotkey.
-Default hotkey combination is Ctrl-R, but you can change this using the _Keyboard Shortcuts_ section of the Extensions tab in Settings.
+Chrome Extension that reloads CSS when you press a key combination.
+The default key combination is Ctrl-R, but you can change this using the _Keyboard Shortcuts_ at the bottom Chrome's Settings > Extensions.